Dismiss Modal

 Choose a preferred language

 Ureteroscopic stone removal may be done before, after, or instead of other treatments.
-If you need this procedure, your healthcare provider will discuss its risks and possible complications.
-You will be told how to prepare.
+If you need this procedure, your doctor will discuss its risks and possible complications.
+Talk with your doctor about your medical conditions, allergies, and any medicines you take.
+This includes medicines that don't need a prescription, vitamins, and supplements.
+You will get instructions on how to prepare.
 You will also be given information about the type of anesthesia you will have.
 This will keep you pain-free during treatment.

 Removing the stone through the ureter

 Ureteroscopic stone removal extracts a small stone in your ureter.
 This is done without an incision.
 The ureter is the tube that urine flows through from the kidney to the bladder.
-Your healthcare provider places a viewing tube (ureteroscope) in your ureter.
+Your doctor places a viewing tube (ureteroscope) in your ureter.
 A wire basket inserted through the tube removes the stone.
-Sometimes, a laser or a mechanical device is used to break up the stone.
+Sometimes, a laser or a mechanical device is used to break up a larger stone.
 A soft tube may be left in your ureter briefly to drain urine.

 Front view of kidney, ureter, and bladder showing ureteroscope in ureter with laser breaking up kidney stone.